henrytirla/henrytirla/README.md

 #### Passionate about building the future of the internet with Blockchain Technology.

-I'm a **developer**, passionate about Data Analysis, Crypto Economy, Digital Realities, NFT, Cryptography, and Blockchain Technologies.
+/*:I'm a **developer**, passionate about Data Analysis, Crypto Economy, Digital Realities, NFT, Cryptography, and Blockchain Technologies.

 Currently Studying for my MSc in Datascience and Advanced Analytics @ Nova IMS